Exactlywb/HashTable/README.md

   <img src="screenshots/CMPCachegrind.png"/>
 </p>

-This is 29% more optimized compared to the previous test! _God bless Intel twice_.
+This one is 29% more optimized compared to the previous test! _God bless Intel twice_.

 ### Inference